-Woman sentenced to 11 years in prison for stealing K98m from deceased’s estates
+Woman sentenced to nine years in prison for stealing K98m from deceased’s estates

 By Asimenye Sibale

-A 39-Year-old Chitipa District Council employee has been sentenced to eleven years in prison for stealing K98 million from deceased’s estates
+A 39-Year-old Chitipa District Council employee has been sentenced to nine years in prison for stealing K98 million from deceased’s estates.

 The woman identified as Lusubilo Mwenitete stole the money while working as assistant accountant at the council.
 Her responsibility was to manage the Deceased’s Estate Account but she failed to account for the K98 million.